Big River Journey Teacher's Guide

 Fort Snelling Classroom Activities

 Students will read and answer questions about early Minnesota fur trade and commerce along the Minnesota and Mississippi Rivers.
-Two pdf versions are available, one for teachers and one for students.

 The student will create an imitation fossil that employs at least two elements that define a fossil.